Brandon Crawford Player Props: Giants vs. Mets

 Brandon Crawford At The Plate

-- Crawford is batting .151 with a double, two home runs and seven walks.
+- Crawford has a double, three home runs and seven walks while batting .158.

-- In five of 15 games this season (33.3%), Crawford has reached base via hit, and that includes multiple hits twice.
+- In six of 16 games this season (37.5%), Crawford has reached via hit, and that includes multiple hits twice.

-- In 15 games played this year, he has homered in two of them.

-- In three games this season (20.0%), Crawford has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.